Gonzaga-Baylor remain 1-2 in AP Top 25; Texas rises to No. 4

 THE TOP TIER

-Mark Few’s Bulldogs earned 63 of 64 first-place votes in Monday’s poll, while Scott Drew’s Bears earned the other vote.
-Gonzaga and Baylor have been 1-2 at the top in all seven polls so far this season.
+Mark Few’s Bulldogs earned 63 of 64 first-place votes in Monday’s poll, while Scott Drew’s Bears received the other vote.
+Gonzaga and Baylor have been 1-2 in all seven polls so far this season.

-Villanova climbed one spot to No. 3 on the same day the program announced a pause in team activities due to coronavirus issues.
+Villanova climbed one spot to No. 3 on the same day the program announced a pause in team activities, including having three games postponed through Jan.
+13, due to coronavirus issues.

 Iowa, Kansas, Creighton, Wisconsin, Tennessee and Michigan rounded out the top 10, while No. 11 Houston and No. 14 West Virginia slid out from that group from last week.